-Appeals court rejects Chicago gun-range restrictions
+Appeals court rejects Chicago public gun-range restrictions

-CHICAGO (AP) — The U.S. Court of Appeals handed Chicago another defeat in its effort to restrict the operation of gun ranges in the city.
+CHICAGO (AP) — The U.S. Court of Appeals handed Chicago another defeat in its effort to restrict the operation in the city of gun ranges open to the public.

-The appeals court on Wednesday ruled that city ordinances restricting gun ranges to manufacturing areas in Chicago are unconstitutional.
-The ordinances also placed limits on the distances they can be located in relation to other gun ranges and to residential areas, schools, parks and places of worship.
+The appeals court Wednesday ruled that city ordinances restricting gun ranges to manufacturing areas in Chicago are unconstitutional.
+So, the court found, were ordinances banning minors from ranges, and that placed limits on the distances they can be located in relation to other gun ranges and to residential areas, schools, parks and places of worship.

-A three-judge panel of the Seventh Circuit Court of Appeals noted the city claimed the ordinances serve important public health and safety interests, specifically that they attract gun thieves, cause airborne lead contamination and carry a risk of fire.
+A three-judge panel of the Seventh Circuit Court of Appeals — with one partial dissent — noted the city claimed the ordinances serve important public health and safety interests, specifically that they attract gun thieves, cause airborne lead contamination and carry a risk of fire.

 “The city has provided no evidentiary support for these claims, nor has it established that limiting shooting ranges to manufacturing districts and distancing them from the multiple and various uses listed in the buffer-zone rule has any connection to reducing these risks,” the court wrote in its opinion.